digitaldrummerj-vagrant/Workshop/README.md

 1. Administrator rights on your machine
 1. At least 25 GB of free hard drive space

+Note that the workshop will work on Windows, OSx, or Linux machine as long as you can run Virtualbox on the machine.

 ##Software

 1. Virtualbox 5.x - [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)